figield/tennis-score-logic/README.md

 ##### TODO:
 - write more tests - cover corner cases for set roundPoints
-- rewrite to functional structure - but for fun
+- rewrite to functional structure - to have better comparison
 - rewrite to Java 11